- Ayurveda Retreats

 The ascent to the summit provides a refreshing change after the long journey!

-Accommodation: Pintaliya Resort & Spa, Half Board
+Accommodation: Pintaliya Resort & Spa, half board

 We start the day with yoga.
-Then we set off to a local family that lives at their small farm by a river.
+Then we set off to a local family that lives on their small farm by a river.
 Here we will spend the morning to cook the extensive lunch with the female participants of the family.
 We can also get to know the traditional life of the people and have a look around the farm.

-After a delicious and healthy lunch, we go on a safari through the Minneriya National Park to admire free-living elephants
+After a delicious and healthy lunch, we go on a safari through the Minneriya National Park to admire free-living elephants.

-Accommodation: Pintaliya Resort & Spa, Full Board
+Accommodation: Pintaliya Resort & Spa, full board

 Day 4 Polonnaruwa